 During the year ended 31 March 2021, Man Shing Cleaning Service Company Limited, a subsidiary of the Group, was engaged by the Food and Environmental Hygiene Department as the contractor for providing street cleaning services in Sham Shui Po, Hong Kong.
-On 12 September 2020, a vehicle (the "Vehicle") owned by the Group, being driven by an employee (the "Employee") of the Group in the course of providing the aforesaid cleansing services, collided with a KMB bus in Sham Shui Po (the "Accident").
+On 12 September 2020, a vehicle (the "Vehicle") owned by the Group, being driven by an employee (the "Employee") of the Group in the course of providing the aforesaid cleaning services, collided with a KMB bus in Sham Shui Po (the "Accident").
 The Vehicle and the KMB bus were damaged in the Accident.
 According to relevant news reports, a number of people were also injured.

 As a result of the Accident, the Employee was being charged with the criminal offence of dangerous driving.
-To the best of the knowledge, information and belief of the directors of the Company ("the Directors"), such criminal prosecution was still ongoing as at the date of approval of these consolidated financial statements.
+To the best of the knowledge, information and belief of the directors of the Company, such criminal prosecution was still ongoing as at the date of approval of these consolidated financial statements.

 As advised by the Group's legal adviser, the Employee may face civil litigation claims from KMB for repair costs of the KMB bus damaged in the Accident, as well as from third parties injured in the Accident for personal injuries.
-Up to the date of approval of these consolidated financial statements, (i) the Group had been notified in writing that an individual was allegedly injured in the Accident, but it was still unknown as to the amount of such claim, and (ii) no other claims were received by the Group.
+On 11 October 2021, KMB submitted a claim of approximately HK\$420,000 for the damage and the damage was indemnified by a third party insurance in December 2021.
+Up to the date of approval of these consolidated financial statements, (i) the Group had been notified in writing that an individual was allegedly injured in the Accident, but it was still unknown as to the amount of such claim, and (ii) except as aforementioned, no other claims were received by the Group.

 Based on the legal advice obtained, if the Employee is held liable for any such intended civil claims, the Group may be held vicariously liable to pay for related damages and legal costs.
-Nevertheless, according to the Group's legal adviser, any potential claims to be initiated against the Group arising therewith will be well covered and indemnified by insurance, accordingly the Directors are of the view that no provision is required to be made in respect of the Accident in the consolidated financial statements.
+Nevertheless, according to the Group's legal adviser, any potential claims to be initiated against the Group arising therewith will be well covered and indemnified by insurance, accordingly the directors of the Company are of the view that no provision is required to be made in respect of the Accident in the consolidated financial statements.